DFocusFE/sock-client-stomp/README.md

 ![][dt-url]
 ![][license-url]

-Project based high level abstraction of SSP
+Project based high level abstraction of SSP.

+`sock-client-stomp` is made for high level business scenarios.
+It consists of following features:

+- re-connect
+- authentication by token
+- project based, let's say you are working on a SaaS platform, several projects may watch for SPP individually
+- easy to subscribe messages for current user
+- easy to subscribe broadcast messages
+- no need to worry about re-subscribe process whenever re-connect triggered

 ## Install